Vijayashree-Thyagaraja17/C/README.md

 First step is to download C Compiler.
 First lets understand what is a compiler.
 Compiler is a software which converts a code written in a langauge to machine readable format to process and give results.
 As we are using C, we stick to a C Compiler.
 I have used Dev C++ software to get the compiler for windows 10.
 The link to download this is https://sourceforge.net/projects/orwelldevcpp/?source=typ_redirect

 Install it with default settings.
 If you are using windows 10, do not install any of the previous versions as it did not work for me.
-After installing this versions, my code was able to run perfectly!
-Initially i created a simple hello world program in C as done by everyone to test if my compiler was working.
+After installing this versions, there was no issues

 Lets start building the code!!
+Firstly we begin with a simple program to say hello to the world of coding i.e the Hello world program.
 A header file is a file with extension .h which contains C function declarations shared between several source files.
 There are two types of header files: the files that the programmer writes and the files that comes with your compiler.

 We request to use a header file in your program by including it with the C preprocessing directive #include.